-When the DSL is absent, the deputy DSLs (Mrs Jane Brown, Mrs Linsay Smith and Mrs Natalie Truss) will act as cover.
+When the DSL is absent, the deputy DSLs (Mrs Jane Brown, Mrs Tasha Griggs, Mrs Linsay Smith and Mrs Natalie Truss) will act as cover.
+We also have a member of staff responsible for Wrap Around Care trained to DSL level.